-These days, even people who would never consider going vegetarian full-time seek out and enjoy meals that are plant-based.
+These days, even people who would never consider going vegetarian full-time enjoy meals that are plant-based.
 After all, meals packed with veggies, beans and whole grains are good for you, better for the planet, and often cheaper.
-And for those people who still eat animals, it's true that a steak, roast chicken, or pork ribs — like any food — is more enjoyable when eaten less frequently.
-(Or so my omnivorous partner tells me.)
-As a vegetarian, I'm the minority, but as a person who enjoys all types of protein — but is careful about the provenance and treatment of the animals he eats — my partner is one of a growing number of omnivores who eat plenty of veggie meals, too.
+And for those who still eat animals, it's true that steak, roast chicken or pork ribs are more enjoyable when eaten less frequently — or so my omnivorous partner tells me.
+As a vegetarian, I'm the minority, but as a person who enjoys all types of protein, my partner is one of a growing number of omnivores who eat plenty of veggie meals, too.

-As more people explore animal-free diets, high-protein chunks, patties, nuggets, fillets, and balls made from veggies, processed vegetable proteins, and beans have flooded the market.
-And then there are lab-grown meats, which are made from the same building blocks as an animal but don't come from a once-whole animal's body.
+As more people explore animal-free diets, high-protein chunks, patties, nuggets, fillets and balls made from veggies, processed vegetable proteins and beans have flooded the market.
+Then there are the lab-grown meats, which are made from the same building blocks as an animal but don't come from the body of a once-whole animal.

 There are lots of options — just don't call any of the above "meat."

-As much as everyone is enjoying foods made from veggies and grains, the nomenclature for all this stuff has gotten contentious, with farmers, animal agriculture orgs, restauranteurs and eaters (that's all of us) fighting a battle of words.
+As much as everyone is enjoying foods made from veggies and grains, the nomenclature has gotten contentious, with farmers, animal agriculture orgs, restauranteurs and eaters fighting a battle of words.

 Can a baked combination of beans, lentils and eggs be called veggie meatloaf?
 Is it sausage if it's made from soy protein instead of pork, but with the same herbs and spices as chorizo?
 Is the Impossible Burger still a burger if we define burgers as made from a beef patty only?
 (And then what about a burger made from turkey?
 Is that still a burger since it's meat, or not a burger since it's not beef?)